-- 1) Open the Templates dialog. - 2) In the Filter drop-down lists, select Drawing as the application and the category where the template is located. - 3) Right-click on the template for deletion and select Delete from the context menu. - 4) Click Yes to confirm the deletion of the template. - 5) Click Cancel to close the Templates dialog.
+- 1) Use one of the following methods to open the Templates dialog: - Go to File > New > Templates on the Menu bar. - Go to File > Templates > Manage Templates on the Menu bar. - Use the keyboard short cut Ctrl+Shift+N (macOS $\mathbb{H}+Shift+N$ ). - 2) In the Filter drop-down lists, select Drawings as the application and the template category where the template is located. - 3) Right-click on the template for deletion and select Delete from the context menu. - 4) Click Yes to confirm the deletion of the template. - 5) Click Cancel to close the Templates dialog.

-Press the Delete key on the keyboard to delete the selected template in the Templates dialog
+Press the Delete or Backspace key on the keyboard to delete the selected template in the Templates dialog

-Templates that were installed when LibreOffice was installed cannot be deleted.
-Only templates that were created after the installation of LibreOffice can be deleted.
+Templates that were installed with LibreOffice cannot be deleted.
+Only templates that have been created after the installation of LibreOffice can be deleted.

-Other ways to create templates
+Other ways of using templates

 Templates can be created and stored anywhere on a computer and then used without involving the Templates dialog.
-However, some results are different from those described earlier in this chapter.
+However, some results maybe different from those described above.